-Note: You are currently viewing documentation for Moodle 2.9.
-Up-to-date documentation for the latest stable version of Moodle may be available here: Chat Console Block.
+Note: You are currently viewing documentation for Moodle 2.0.
+Up-to-date documentation for the latest stable version is available here: Chat Console Block.

 The Chat Console block is a convenience method of communication between users.
 Designed to be similar to a standard Gmail/Facebook chat, this block will show connected users a list of all other users who are currently connected to the site.
 When clicking on the name of another user, a chat area will pop up and the users will be able to communicate.

 - Install like any other block by putting chat_console directory in blocks directory, then going to Notification

 The global settings for this block are these: